oliverwilms/iris-log-viewer/README.md

 # iris-log-viewer

 ## Description
-This repository provides a read-to-go development environment for coding productively with InterSystems ObjectScript.
-This template:
-* Runs InterSystems IRIS Community Edition in a docker container
-* Creates a new namespace and database IRISAPP
-* Loads the ObjectScript code into IRISAPP database using Package Manager
-* Promotes development with the 'Package First' paradigm.
-[Watch the video](https://www.youtube.com/watch?v=havPyPbUj1I)
+iris-log-viewer provides an alternative web page to the Console Log Viewer web page available in IRIS Management Portal:
+* Allows Download of messages.log
+* Allows Filter based on Date and Time
+* Allows Filter based on Severity Level
-* Provides a unit testing environment: sample unit tests, tests module enablement
+* Includes a unit testing environment: sample unit tests
 * Ready for embedded python development: ENV varialbes are set up, CallIn service is On, all modules in requirements.txt will be installed during docker build.

 ## Prerequisites